ojasgupta24/Youtube-fetcher/README.md

 ## Setup Guide
 - Clone the project
-- As this project is based on Node.js you have to download Node.js and Npm as prerequisites
+- As this project is based on Node.js and mongoDB you have to download Node.js, Npm and MongoDB as prerequisites
 - Go the project through the terminal and install all dependencies by
   - npm init
   - npm install -g nodemon